MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

 	npm install -g azure-cli
 	</pre>

-	> As noted in [Install the Azure CLI](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli-install/), if you're running Linux, you might have to prefix the **npm** command with the **sudo** command in order for npm to work.
+	> As noted in [Install the Azure CLI](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli-install/), if you're running OS X or Linux, you might have to prefix the **npm** command with the **sudo su** command in order for **npm** to work.
+The **sudo su** will execute the **npm** command with higher privileges so it can create the appropriate directories.
+After you execute **sudo su npm install -g azure-cli**, you should use the **exit** command to drop out of the higher privileges shell.
+If you do not, and continue with this lab, you may see odd problems such as in OS X giving errors about "keychain operations."

 1. Once the Azure CLI is installed, you can use the **azure** command from your operating system's command line to perform Azure-related tasks.
 To see a list of commands available, and to verify that the Azure CLI is properly installed, execute the following command: